-The time has finally arrived, and the Minnesota Supreme Court has released their decision in the Kremer case.
+The Minnesota Supreme Court has released their decision in the Kremer case.
 A case that many divorce attorneys and clients have been patiently waiting for.
 On Wednesday, May 30, 2018, the Supreme Court ruled in favor of Ms. Kremer by affirming the lower courts finding that antenuptial agreement entered into by the parties was both invalid and unenforceable.
 The primary debate resolved by this holding lies between McKee-Johnson and Kinney.

 STATUTORY ‘SAFE HARBOR’